Top 10 Hotels in Las Vegas

 A hidden gem occupying the top 5 floors of the Mandalay Bay towers, Four Seasons Hotel is often regarded as Las Vegas’s nicest hotel —and with good reason.
 It ranks high as a family-friendly property and its atmosphere is markedly quiet, cordoned off the gaming crowd.
 Its help and check-in desk on the ground floor is praised for having the friendliest and most responsive staff in The Strip.

-What we liked: Luxurious rooms and serene environment paired with immaculate service
+What we liked: Luxurious rooms and a serene environment paired with immaculate service

 What could improve: A steep resort fee of $45 a night is included